 Expiration - refers to the last date a food should be eaten or used.
 Last means last…proceed at your own risk.

-Sell by - The labeling “sell by” tells the store how long to display the product for sale.
-The “sell by” date is the last day the item is at its highest level of quality, but it will still be edible for some time after.
+“sell by” date is the last day the item is at its highest level of

-Best if used by - This refers strictly to quality, not safety.
-This date is recommended for best flavor or quality.
+best flavor or quality.
 It is not a purchase or safety date.

 Guaranteed fresh - This usually refers to bakery items.
 They will still be edible after the date, but will not be at peak freshness.

-Use by date - This is the last date recommended for the use of the product while at peak quality.
-The date has been determined by the manufacturer of the product.
+the last date recommended for the use of the product while at peak

 So in a nutshell, the only dates you should really be concerned about are the expiration dates.
 All others are subjective to individual taste and discernment.
 And of course common sense is always your best friend.